A new characterization of (pre)liminary C*-algebras: Introduction

 \begin{theorem} Let $A$ be a separable C*-algebra.
 Then $A$ is preliminary, i.e., has no infinite-dimensional irreducible representation, if and only if it is $ \alpha $-subhomogeneous for some countable ordinal $\alpha $. \end{theorem}

 Again, this hierarchy is \emph{strict}, as for any countable ordinal $\alpha $ one can find $\alpha $-subhomogeneous C*-algebras that are not $\beta $ -subhomogeneous for any $\beta <\alpha $.
-Furthermore, one can even find such examples to be \emph{scattered}.
-In fact, examples of such C*-algebras were previously considered by Lazar and Taylor \cite{lazar_example_1980}.
+Furthermore, one can even find such examples to be \emph{scattered} with \emph{countable compact metrizable spectrum}.

+As a reference for notions pertaining to C*-algebras we refer the reader to the monographs \cite {blackadar_operator_2006,pedersen_algebras_1979,dixmier_algebras_1977}.
+We will also invoke results from general topology and descriptive set theory, as can be found in the manuals \cite {kechris_classical_1995,gao_invariant_2009}.

+The rest of this paper is divided into nine sections, apart from this introduction.\ In Section \ref{Section:algebras} we recall some fundamental notions concerning the classes of C*-algebras that we will consider.
+In\ Section \ref{Section:topology} we will introduce some notions from topology and descriptive set theory.
+In Section \ref{Section:Fell-compactification} we present the Fell compactification construction, and record some of its properties.
+The notion of \emph{weighted space }is introduced in Section \ref {Section:weights}.
+Some combinatorial notions concerning trees and their ranks are recalled in Section \ref{Section:trees} and Section \ref {Section:ranks}.\ In Section \ref{Section:spectra} separable C*-algebras are studied in terms of their spectrum as a weighted space.
+In Section \ref {Section:Fell-and-Pedersen} the notions of type $I_{\alpha }$ and $\alpha $ -subhomogeneous C*-algebra for an arbitrary countable ordinal $\alpha $ are introduced, and proved to provide a complete hierarchy.
+Finally, Section \ref {Section:high-rank} produces examples of preliminary C*-algebras of arbitrarily high Pedersen and Fell rank.